python/devguide/development-tools/clinic.rst

 "Getters" and "setters" are C functions that facilitate property-like access for a class.
 See :c:type:`getter <PyGetSetDef>` and :c:type:`setter <PyGetSetDef>` for details.
-You can use the ``@getter`` and ``@setter`` directives to generate "impl" functions for a getters and setters in Argument Clinic.
+You can use the ``@getter`` and ``@setter`` directives to generate "impl" functions for getters and setters in Argument Clinic.

 This example --- taken from :cpy-file:`Modules/_io/textio.c` ---
 shows the use of ``@getter`` and ``@setter`` in combination with